 With your son’s wellbeing in mind, Jubilee has a number of vocational programs teaching troubled boys valuable life skills.
 Even more importantly, your son will develop self-confidence and begin to value himself as he grows into a valuable member of society.

 Boys come to Jubilee Leadership Academy from Reno, Nevada and they are all different.
 They require different approaches, have different backgrounds, and different areas of interest.
 With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, boys will not only get a chance to learn skills but actually apply them in practical work environments!
-You won’t find this variety of future planning at other boarding schools for boys in Reno, Nevada.
+You won’t find a more affordable therapeutic boarding school near Reno, Nevada.
 Boys who were angry and off-track complete this program with a sense of peace, direction and, in many ways, they are far ahead of their peers.

 Jubilee Leadership Academy develops leaders.
 Troubled young men like your son attend this Christian boarding school in a state of confusion but receive a gift beyond just an education and therapy.
 They go back home to become pillars of their community, sure of themselves, and stronger than ever before.